SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ### Testing comments

 Often you would like to comment your methods with little examples.
-The problem of putting code snippets in the comment of a method is that they are doomed to rot.
+The problem with putting code snippets in the comment of a method is that they are doomed to rot.
-And you do not have an easy way to find comments that are outdated.
+And you do not have an easy way to find outdated comments.

-This is why, in Pharo you can also use executable comments to document your methods.
+This is why, in Pharo, you can also use executable comments to document your methods.
 An executable comment is a comment containing Pharo code but that follows a certain form (expression `>>>` resulting expression).
 This form makes sure that the IDE can check if they are still valid.

 Let us look at an example from the class ==String==.